livecycle/preevy/site/docs/integrations/docker-extension.md

 5. **Accessing Livecycle dashboard**

    You can also access the Livecycle dashboard to see the logs and debug your application.
 Click on the "Open Link" button to open the Livecycle dashboard.
 On the dashboard, you can see all the running applications and services.
-   The Livecycle dashboard requires authentication and organization membership, similiarly to private environments/services
+   The Livecycle dashboard requires authentication and organization membership, similarly to private environments/services

    ![Livecycle Docker Extension](docker-ext-6.png)